SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs: Digital Transformation and AI in SMEs: Current Practice

-The identified gaps can be broadly classified into four domains: technical gaps, ethical gaps, operational gaps, and human–AI integration gaps, as summarised in Table \ref{tab:AI-gaps-SMEs}.
-Addressing these gaps is essential to ensure that SMEs can adopt AI and LLMs in ways that are not only innovative and efficient but also secure, ethical, and trustworthy.
-The multi-phased framework proposed in this paper is specifically designed to bridge these gaps, providing SMEs with actionable guidance across the pre-modeling, in-modeling, and post-modeling stages of the AI lifecycle.
+The identified gaps can be broadly classified into four domains: technical gaps, ethical gaps, operational gaps, and human–AI integration gaps, as summarized in Table \ref{tab:AI-gaps-SMEs}.
+Addressing these gaps is essential to ensure that SMEs can adopt these emerging technologies in a way that is not only innovative and efficient but also safe, secure, and responsible.
+The significance of incorporating secure-by-design principles, robust data governance, continuous monitoring, and structured human oversight throughout the AI lifecycle is thus emphasized.
+Our proposed multi-phased framework is specifically designed to bridge these gaps, providing SMEs with actionable guidance across the pre-modeling, in-modeling, and post-modeling stages, discussed briefly in Section \ref{The Framework: SME-TEAM} throughout the AI lifecycle.